oktadev/spring-boot-ionic-example/DEMO.md

 open ionic-auth.xcodeproj
 ```

 Select your phone as the target in Xcode and click the play button to run your app.
-The first time you do this, Xcode may spin for a while with a “Processing symbol files” message at the top.

-Once you’re configured your phone, computer, and Apple ID to work, you should be able to open the app and see login, register, and forgot password screens.

 ### Android

-To emulate or deploy to an Android device, you’ll first need to install [Android Studio](https://developer.android.com/studio/index.html).
-As part of the install, it will show you where it installed the Android SDK.
-Set this path as an ANDROID_HOME environment variable.
-On a Mac, it should be `~/Library/Android/sdk/`.

 To deploy to the Android emulator, add support for it to the ionic-auth project using the `ionic` command.